Inside: Anger management for kids that teaches them how to actually work through the emotion in healthy ways.

 Looking for anger in toddlerhood?
 Check out my post on Toddler Defiance: Toddler Defiance and the Brain: They Know Better, But Can They Do Better? (yes, but they need help)

-So what was my response to this temper I saw in my son?
-I murmured something vague about “not being nice” or “not saying nice things” and later, I self-reflected.
+So what was my response to this anger I saw in my son?
+I murmured something vague about “not being nice” or “not saying nice things” and later, I self-reflected and came up with some strategies that would actually teach him to work through his big feelings.

 Anger Management for Kids: Four Steps to Working Through It